andkov/psy564/_site/index.md

 **Quiz Question** Please write the question about the content of the current chapter/lecture that you think should appear on the final exam?
 Post Anonymously into the corresponding comment thread on the page for the current week of the [course](http://andkov.github.io/psy564/).

-**Guess Page** In the current chapter, what **page** can represent the entire chapter and why?
-Provide a number and answer why in less than 140 characters, omg, no abbr plz!
+**Guess Page** In the current chapter, what **page** contains one of the most important ideas or concepts?
+Provide the page number and  the answer why in less than 140 characters, omg, no abbr plz!
 Post Anonymously into the corresponding comment thread on the page for the current week of the [course](http://andkov.github.io/psy564/).

-**Guess Slide** In the current lecture, what **slide** can represent the entire lecture and why?
-Provide a number and answer why in less than 140 characters, omg, no abbr plz!
+**Guess Slide** In the current lecture, what **slide** contains one of the most important ideas or concepts?
+Provide the slide number and answer why in less than 140 characters, omg, no abbr plz!
 Post Anonymously into the corresponding comment thread on the page for the current week of the [course](http://andkov.github.io/psy564/)

+**NOTE** Quiz Quesion, Guess Page, and Guess Slide must be submitted into the respective comment threads **no later that 10:30 am** of the Tuesday of the current week.

 **Rosetta Stone** A question, a series of questions, or other activity that involves learning some programming language or comparing programming languages.